JiananWuu/Used-Car-Price-Prediction/README.md

 **To be revisited later**
 - Missing values imputation: I just dropped the missing values for now.
 Considering the percentage of missing values are quite high around 20%-30%, there probably should be a better way to deal with those data.
+- From the visualization of Actual and Prediction for the linear regression model, it seems that there are still a few outliers that deviate the model significantly.
+Remove the outliers further.
 - Explore other ways to select features like sequential selection.
 See if they can generate better models.
 For now the featares are quite a lot.
 - More data collection on other type of transmisson and fuel.
 The transmission_other and fuel_other coefficient, however this value is quite obscure.